Answers to Your Common Questions

 What can I expect during my first visit?

 An initial consultation is generally around 90 minutes long and involves a thorough review of your medical and personal history including lab results, past procedures and any medications or supplements you are currently taking.
-Appointments in Connecticut will include a physical exam as needed for medical diagnosis.
 If additional lab work is recommended, Dr. Abby will discuss this with you.
 At the end of the appointment, a customized wellness plan will be developed and a follow-up appointment will be scheduled.
 Click here to learn more »

 How long are follow-up appointments?